AgoRapide/AgoRapide/README.md

 # Future development.

-(we have a thousand other ideas, please give us a call if you are interested in contributing)
+(we have a thousand other ideas than those listed below, please give us a call if you are interested in contributing)

 AgoRapide and AgoRapideSample as Nuget packages.

 Doing security more "right" while the library is still quite small and easy to understand.

 Support for OAuth 2.0 in AgoRapideSample.

+Support for relations in user interface (everything is thought through, only time is needed for implementation)

 Unit testing (data driven based on existing annotations).